ScenarioTech/Stage/README.md

 ### An Expression Model: stage.coffee (or .js)

-An expression model is a script file, either .coffee (CoffeeScript) or .js (JavaScript) containing the expression templates and effects that will be available for use as expressions by scenario elements.
+An expression model is a script file with either the .coffee (CoffeeScript) or .js (JavaScript) extension.
+It contains the expression templates and effects that will be available for use by scenario elements.

-Typically, your expression model file will include files from the include/scripts/stage directory to provide for its templates and effects.
+Typically, your expression model will include files from the **include/scripts/stage/** directory to provide for its templates and effects.
 CoffeeScript is recommended, but use Javascript if you like.

 ### A Stylesheet: stage.less

 A .less file that will be used to compile the stage's CSS styles.
-This .less file typically includes files from the include/styles/stage directory.
+This .less file typically includes files from the **include/styles/stage/** directory.

 ## Going Into Production

-Once you have produced your production code with "gulp pro" your code is ready for live use.
-Sync the contents of your out/ folder with your scenario media CDN of choice.
+Once you have generated your production code with "gulp pro" your code is ready for live use.
+Sync the contents of your **out/** folder with your scenario media CDN of choice.

 ### Testing